-3. If you have a big tank with the deep substrate (6 inches or 18 cm) and you have not had problems with crabs digging each other up.
+3. If you have a big tank with a deep substrate (6 inches or 18 cm) and you have not had problems with crabs digging each other up.
 You may not need to use the bottle.
-After all, the best way to avoid cannibalism is to give your Hermit crabs plenty of substrate, space, and provide plenty of rich, high-protein and calcium.
+After all, the best way to avoid cannibalism is to give your Hermit crabs plenty of substrate, space, and provide plenty of rich, high-protein, and calcium.

 Hermit Crabs and Post-molt Phase